xf1op/Floppis.Optimizer/README.md

 Trying to make it simple and reliable.

+If script errors, it will ask you to open it as administrator or just continue.

 ## Purpose of the optimizer:
 - Be reversible in changes
 - Disable unnecessary services